conusio/conus/README.md

 git checkout master
 git pull
 lein uberjar
-sudo -E java -jar target/uberjar/conus.jar &
+sudo -E java -cp target/uberjar/conus.jar:resources conus.core &
 # for the curious, `sudo` is needed because the app runs on port 443.
 # -E means "keep the user's environment, i.e. env vars." we want DATABASE_URL, LEIN_ROOT, and a few others.
 # & is for running asynchronously, so the job runs in the background